-Dropping a Course (before first class session): A student who requests to drop a course before the date of the first class session, regardless of the reason(s), will receive a 100% refund of all applicable tuition and fees and will be charged for the course when it is rescheduled, using the appropriate tuition rate and fee schedule that is in effect at the time of registration.
+A student may drop a course only if s/he has not attended any of the scheduled class sessions.
+A student who decides to drop a course, regardless of the reason(s), must contact his/her GPS Academic Advisor as soon as possible in order to initiate the withdrawal process.
+The student will receive a 100% refund of all applicable tuition and fees and be charged for the course when it is rescheduled, using the appropriate tuition rate and fee schedule that is in effect at the time of registration.